Peers Reaching Out and Modeling Intervention

 community assessment process is conducted, peer advocates are recruited

 and trained from the intervention population, role model stories are written

 from interviews with the intervention population, and these stories are

 distributed along with other risk reduction materials to target

 audiences to help people move toward safer sex or risk reduction

-Community PROMISE can target any population, since
+PROMISE for HIP works with any population, since

 it is created anew each time it is implemented in collaboration with

 the community.
 The intervention has been tested with African American,

 White, and Latino communities, including people who inject drugs and